FabianRig/ArduinoMoonBoardLED/README.md

 The MoonBoard App encodes holds in the same way.
 Hold A1 is 0, hold A2 is 1, hold A3 is 2 and so on.

 If you need to wire differently, you'll need to adjust the ledmapping[] array in config.h which maps hold numbers to LED numbers.
 The standard mapping is n-->n (e.g. hold #0 is LED #0, hold #1 is LED #1 and so on).

-## Advanced: Multi User Support
-The software doesn't work for multiple users.
-However, there is an easy hardware solution.
-You can use two Arduinos and connect them simultaneously to the data line using a pair of Schottky diodes 1A 1N5819.
-Check out https://github.com/FabianRig/ArduinoMoonBoardLED/issues/19#issuecomment-1888955329.

 ## Pictures
 ![led_test](https://user-images.githubusercontent.com/88741530/129411527-84e11098-1192-4a29-a052-b712ad3ca17c.jpg)